Hubert Alyea

 Hubert Newcombe Alyea (October 10, 1903 – October 19, 1996) was an American professor of chemistry at Princeton University.
 His explosive chemistry demonstrations earned him the nickname "Dr. Boom".
-He was famous around the world for his "zany, eccentric" public lectures on science, which "were as much performance as professorship".
-Alyea served as inspiration for the title character in the 1961 film The Absent-Minded Professor.
+He was known for his frequent public lectures on science, which he gave around the world, including "Lucky Accidents, Great Discoveries and the Prepared Mind".
+His talks were described as "zany, eccentric" and "as much performance as professorship".
+Alyea served as inspiration for the title character in the 1961 film The Absent-Minded Professor after Walt Disney was present at one of his demonstrations.

 In 1984, Alyea received the Joseph Priestley award.

+Early life and education

+Born and raised in Clifton, New Jersey, Alyea was one of 28 graduates from the Clifton High School class of 1920.
+He attended Princeton University, ultimately earning a Ph.D. in chemistry.

 Career at Princeton

 The New York Times described his Princeton lectures as follows:

 Public lectures

 According to Time magazine, he "lectured with an animated, dynamic style that drew enthusiastic audiences of all ages".

 Life magazine reported "Grimacing with fiendish delight ... he sets off explosions, shoots water pistols and sprays his audience with carbon dioxide in the course of 32 harrowing experiments dramatizing complicated theory".
 A shortened version of the lecture was featured on a 1955 NBC TV series Princeton '55: An Exploration into Education through Television; it won an Emmy.

 "Lucky Accidents, Great Discoveries, and the Prepared Mind" was a lecture he gave frequently about the nature of scientific discovery.